OFFIS-DAI/Mango.jl/paper/paper.md

 Thus, the benchmarks assume that workloads in Python and Julia are identical.

 The main advantage of `Mango.jl` is in the ease of parallelization.
-Python can in some cases reach similar performance using subprocesses for parallel execution to circumvent the limitations of the Python global interpreter lock.
+Python can, in some cases, reach similar performance using subprocesses for parallel execution to circumvent the limitations of the Python global interpreter lock.
-Compared to native threads in Julia, however, this is more prone to issues with the operating system, because it requires large amounts of file handles to operate the subprocesses.
+Compared to native threads in Julia, however, this is more prone to issues with the operating system, because it requires large numbers of file handles to operate the subprocesses.
 Overall, it is easier to get high performance from `Mango.jl`.

 # Basic Example

-In this example, we define two agents in two containers (i.e. at different addresses) that pass messages to each other directly via TCP.
+In this example, we define two agents in two containers (i.e., at different addresses) that pass messages to each other directly via TCP.
 Containers can be set up and equipped with the necessary TCP protocol.

 ```julia